cuter-testing/cuter/README.md

 Dependencies
 ------------

-In order to use the tool, you need the following programs:
+In order to use CutEr, you need the following programs:

 1. **Erlang/OTP**

+  We support releases Erlang/OTP 17.x or later.
-  Note that using a pre-built package or binaries will not suffice if the library's modules have not been compiled with debug information.
+  Note that using a pre-built package or binaries will not suffice if the library modules have not been compiled with debug information.
   In that case, you will need to build and install Erlang/OTP from source.

   Download the latest [source code distribution of